BEagle1984/silverback/docs/concepts/broker/inbound.md

 The <xref:Silverback.Messaging.Broker.KafkaConsumer> is a bit special and actually processes each assigned partition independently and concurrently.

-This feature can be toggled using the [ProcessAllPartitionsTogether](xref:Silverback.Messaging.Configuration.IKafkaConsumerEndpointBuilder#Silverback_Messaging_Configuration_IKafkaConsumerEndpointBuilder_ProcessAllPartitionsTogether) and [ProcessPartitionsIndependently](xref:Silverback.Messaging.Configuration.IKafkaConsumerEndpointBuilder#Silverback_Messaging_Configuration_IKafkaConsumerEndpointBuilder_ProcessPartitionsIndependently) methods of the <xref:Silverback.Messaging.Configuration.IKafkaConsumerEndpointBuilder> (or the [KafkaConsumerEndpoint.ProcessPartitionsIndependently](xref:Silverback.Messaging.KafkaConsumerEndpoint#Silverback_Messaging_KafkaConsumerEndpoint_ProcessPartitionsIndependently) property), while the [LimitParallelism](xref:Silverback.Messaging.Configuration.IKafkaConsumerEndpointBuilder#Silverback_Messaging_Configuration_IKafkaConsumerEndpointBuilder_LimitParallelism_System_Int32_) method (or the [KafkaConsumerEndpoint.MaxDegreeOfParallelism](xref:Silverback.Messaging.KafkaConsumerEndpoint#Silverback_Messaging_KafkaConsumerEndpoint_MaxDegreeOfParallelism) property) can be used to limit the number of messages being actually processed concurrently.
+This feature can be toggled using the [ProcessAllPartitionsTogether](xref:Silverback.Messaging.Configuration.Kafka.IKafkaConsumerEndpointBuilder#Silverback_Messaging_Configuration_Kafka_IKafkaConsumerEndpointBuilder_ProcessAllPartitionsTogether) and [ProcessPartitionsIndependently](xref:Silverback.Messaging.Configuration.Kafka.IKafkaConsumerEndpointBuilder#Silverback_Messaging_Configuration_Kafka_IKafkaConsumerEndpointBuilder_ProcessPartitionsIndependently) methods of the <xref:Silverback.Messaging.Configuration.Kafka.IKafkaConsumerEndpointBuilder> (or the [KafkaConsumerEndpoint.ProcessPartitionsIndependently](xref:Silverback.Messaging.KafkaConsumerEndpoint#Silverback_Messaging_KafkaConsumerEndpoint_ProcessPartitionsIndependently) property), while the [LimitParallelism](xref:Silverback.Messaging.Configuration.Kafka.IKafkaConsumerEndpointBuilder#Silverback_Messaging_Configuration_Kafka_IKafkaConsumerEndpointBuilder_LimitParallelism_System_Int32_) method (or the [KafkaConsumerEndpoint.MaxDegreeOfParallelism](xref:Silverback.Messaging.KafkaConsumerEndpoint#Silverback_Messaging_KafkaConsumerEndpoint_MaxDegreeOfParallelism) property) can be used to limit the number of messages being actually processed concurrently.

 ## Exactly-once processing